vexatu/Secure-Remote-Development-Setup-for-Raspberry-Pi/README.md

 ### Best practice

-Configure the SSID and the passowrd for your home Wi-Fi inside the configuration menu of the imager, in this way when the Rpi will boot it will connect automatically to your home Wi-Fi and you can start using it headless from the beginning.
+Configure the SSID and the passowrd for your home Wi-Fi inside the configuration menu of the imager, in this way when the RPi will boot it will connect automatically to your home Wi-Fi and you can start using it headless from the beginning.

-**Option 2**: Enable SSH by opening Raspberry-Pi configurations menu (For more information visit: https://www.raspberrypi.com/documentation/computers/configuration.html)
+**Option 2**: Enable SSH by opening RaspberryPi configurations menu (For more information visit: https://www.raspberrypi.com/documentation/computers/configuration.html)

 Run the command: `sudo raspi-config`